 How Can I Prevent Bottle Odors?

-Bottles Smell Like Soap
+1. Bottles Smell Like Soap

-If the smell is from excess lipase and not soap, your milk is perfectly safe to feed to your baby.
-However, some babies don’t like the taste and will refuse the bottle.
+If the smell is from excess lipase and not soap, your milk is perfectly safe to feed your baby.
+However, some babies don’t like the taste and will refuse the milk.

-Bottles Smell Like Sour Milk
+2. Bottles Smell Like Sour Milk

 If your bottle is plagued with the smell of sour milk, try these tips:

-Bottles Smell Like Burnt Plastic
+3. Bottles Smell Like Burnt Plastic

 Act on the following steps if your bottles smell like burnt plastic:

-Re-wash: Re-wash and rinse thoroughly after completing a vinegar soak.
+- Re-wash: Re-wash and rinse thoroughly after completing a vinegar soak.

-Boil: Boil clean bottles and parts on the stovetop to sterilize and reduce odors.
+- Boil: Boil clean bottles and parts on the stovetop to sterilize and reduce odors.

-Toss them: If the smell of plastic persists, it’s best to toss your bottles and buy new ones.
+- Toss them: If the smell of plastic persists, it’s best to toss your bottles and buy new ones.

-Bottles Smell Like Bleach
+4. Bottles Smell Like Bleach

-Cold water soak: Soak your bottles and parts in cold water for a few hours.
+- Cold-water soak: Soak your bottles and parts in cold water for a few hours.

-Bottles Smell Like Plastic
+5. Bottles Smell Like Plastic

-Bottles Smell Like Formula
+6. Bottles Smell Like Formula